-His language is music and he seeks to communicate intensity of emotion and interaction.
-He is interested in how sound travels throughout space and in the mind: cycles, colors, and modulating intensity.
+His language is music and he seeks to communicate intensity of emotion and interaction with the audience and with his musicians.
+He is interested in how sound travels throughout space, mind, and body: cycles, colors, vibrations and modulating intensity.

-Wozniak has a degree in electronics from the University of Science and Technology in Villeneuve d’ Asq, France and music (clarinet) from Hochschule der Künste, Berlin.
-He studied at the conservatories in Lille, Strasbourg and earned his third degree in conducting at the Conservatory of Feldkirch.
+Wozniak works extensively in his performances with improvisation.
+In jazz, he was a member of the Collective of Improvising Artists (CIA) from Dornbirn Austria for many years.
+He has a degree in electronics from the University of Science and Technology in Villeneuve d’ Asq, France and music (clarinet) from Hochschule der Künste, Berlin.
+He studied at the conservatories in Lille, Strasbourg and earned his degree in conducting at the Conservatory of Feldkirch.

 His conducting mentors were Professor Maurice Hamers from Leopold Mozart Center at the University of Augsburg, and Mag.
 Thomas Ludescher, Landeskonservatorium Feldkirch, Austria.

 While living in Berlin, he was a lecturer for clarinet and ensemble at the Berlin Hochschule für Musik Hanns Eisler and he was principal clarinetist at the Theater des Westens Berlin.